 The TZ'KAT Network of Ancestral Healers of Community Feminism from Iximulew, was nominated in 2020 for the Human Rights Tulip Prize awarded by the Ministry of Foreign Affairs (MFA) of the Netherlands.
 They were among the three finalists, which raises awareness about the importance and value of their work, recognizing the emotional, physical, spiritual and political support they give to Mayan women survivors of sexual violence suffered during the internal armed conflict, as well as to women human rights defenders who suffer all sorts of attacks as a result of the work they do.
 The Dutch MFA emphasized that during the pandemic, TZK'AT has continued to assist women human rights defenders and their families, paying special attention to women affected by the virus.
-They also stated that the foundation for community and territorial feminism as an epistemology that gives women and communities around the world the opportunity to analyze their oppressive realities and provides them with the tools to heal themselves and others.
+They also stated that f over the years, the Network has helped lay the foundation for community and territorial feminism as an epistemology that gives women and communities around the world the opportunity to analyze their oppressive realities and provides them with the tools to heal themselves and others.